State Farm® 529 Savings Plan - Bank Savings Static Option

 - Portfolio Composition

 Strategies: The Investment Option invests 100% in an FDIC-insured savings account.

 Investments in the Bank Savings Static Investment Option will earn varying rates of interest.
 The interest rate generally will be equivalent to short-term deposit rates.
 Interest on the Savings Account will be compounded daily based on the actual number of days in a year (typically 365 days, except for 366 days in leap years) and will be credited to the Savings Account on monthly basis.
 The interest on the Savings Account is expressed as an annual percentage yield (“APY”).
 The APY on the Savings Account will be reviewed by the Bank on a periodic basis and may be recalculated as needed at any time.
-To see the current Bank Savings Static Investment Option APY please go to www.statefarm.com or call 800.321.7520.
+To see the current Bank Savings Static Investment Option APY please go to www.statefarm.com or call 800-321-7520.

-The State Farm 529 Savings Plan (the “Plan"), is sponsored by the State of Nebraska and administered by the Nebraska State Treasurer.
-The State Farm 529 Savings Plan offers a series of investment (Portfolios) options within the Nebraska Educational Savings Plan Trust (which) offers other investment portfolios not affiliated with the State Farm 529 Savings Plan.
-The State Farm 529 Savings Plan is intended to operate as a qualified tuition program to be used only to save for qualified higher education expenses, pursuant to Section 529 of the U.S. Internal Revenue Code.
+The State Farm 529 Savings Plan (the “Plan”) is sponsored by the State of Nebraska, administered by the Nebraska State Treasurer, as Trustee, and the Nebraska Investment Council provides investment oversight.
+Union Bank & Trust Company will serve as program manager and Northern Trust Securities, Inc. will serve as distributor.
+The Plan offers a series of Investment Options within the Nebraska Educational Savings Plan Trust (the “Trust”) which offers other Investment Options not affiliated with the Plan.
+The Plan is intended to operate as a qualified tuition program to be used only to save for qualified education expenses, pursuant to Section 529 of the U.S. Internal Revenue Code.